The Best Spider Killers of 2023

 Mix the ingredients in a spray bottle for the easiest application method.
 Spray spiders and the areas they inhabit—around windows, baseboards, and areas where the invaders build spider webs.
 Vinegar will kill spiders as well as ants, wasps, earwigs, flies, and more.

-Folks who prefer a repellent instead of a killer can mix the following ingredients in a spray bottle and use it around windows, doors, baseboards, and other areas spiders may frequent or travel.
+If a repellent is preferred instead of a killer, mix the following ingredients in a spray bottle and use it around windows, doors, baseboards, and other areas where spiders may frequent or travel.

-• 7 drops of either peppermint, tea tree, citrus, lavender, or cedarwood essential oil (it’s okay to use several oils as well)
+• 7 drops of either peppermint, tea tree, citrus, lavender, or cedarwood essential oil (it’s okay to use several of these oils as well)

 • 1½ cups of warm water